Ted Ligety Tames The Giant Slalom In Sochi

 AUDIE CORNISH, HOST:

 The U.S. has added another gold medal to its Olympic tally.
 As NPR's Tamara Keith reports, this latest win comes courtesy of Ted Ligety and with it, he has cemented his place as one of the great giant slalom skiers.

-KEITH: The goal is to be out of control enough to go extremely fast and in control just enough not to crash.
+KEITH: The goal is to be out of control enough to go extremely fast, and in control just enough not to crash.
 Ligety, more than any other skier, has figured this out with a combination of finely tuned equipment, technique and strength.
 Just ask the skiers he beat.
-Tim Jitloff from San Jose, California, finished 15th.
+Tim Jitloff, from San Jose, Calif., finished 15th.

 KEITH: Jitloff compares Ligety to tennis great Roger Federer.

-JITLOFF: I think it reminds me of, like, when Federer was so dominate there for about four years.
+JITLOFF: I think it reminds me of like, when Federer was so dominant there for about four years.
 Everyone's like, what do you do?
 How do you beat him?
 I don't know.
 Obviously, super impressive.

 KEITH: It's a question Austrian skier Benjamin Raich, who finished seventh, has been trying to answer.

 BENJAMIN RAICH: Hard to say.
 I try a lot of times, but it's - up to now, it's impossible.

 KEITH: Ligety says he plans to compete in the next Olympics four years from now, in South Korea.